Wall Street’s Continued Self Delusion

 Monarchies don't last forever

-For highly-trained and well-compensated financial experts who routinely delve into the outer limits of stochastic calculus, Black Scholes and Finite Difference Method techniques of numerical options pricing, Wall Street does a lousy job of gauging public opinion.
+For highly trained and well-compensated financial experts who routinely delve into the outer limits of stochastic calculus, Black Scholes, and Finite Difference Method techniques of numerical options pricing, Wall Street does a lousy job of gauging public opinion.

-Take the recent effort by Mercer to address the global retirement savings crisis which it called “one of the greatest crises of our time, for which there is no silver bullet.”
-Mercer deserves a lot of credit for even addressing the retirement crisis, something the retirement-insurance industry has never addressed head-on.
-But in their paper, “Bold Ideas for Mending the Long Term Savings Gap,Mercer addresses ways to improve the $70 trillion global retirement savings deficit, but avoids the political economy of retirement, including the 30-year-old debacle of wage stagnation and hence, wealth creation.
+Take the recent effort by Mercer to address the global retirement savings crisis, which it called “one of the greatest crises of our time, for which there is no silver bullet.”
+Mercer deserves a lot of credit for even addressing the retirement crisis, something the retirement insurance industry has never addressed head-on.
+But in their paper, “Bold Ideas for Mending the Long Term Savings Gap,” Mercer addresses ways to improve the $70 trillion global retirement savings deficit but avoids the political economy of retirement, including the 30-year-old debacle of wage stagnation and, hence, wealth creation.

-Corporate contrition?
+Corporate Contrition?

-Income disparity, low wage growth, voter disenfranchisement, open distain for the masses in the form of health care coverage, combined with perverted priorities, such as the $1 trillion spend in Iraq and Afghanistan, the unaudited Pentagon, and the official $66 billion intelligence-surveillance budget in 2015 (plus billions more in secret), all contribute to Dimon’s valid observation that infrastructure and education spending are now insufficient to advance the nation.
-But Dimon focused on safer corporate issues related to the bank, such as the need for fewer regulations despite the bank being forced to pay $13 billion for its role in the 2008 recession.
+Income disparity, low wage growth, voter disenfranchisement, open disdain for the masses in the form of health care coverage, combined with perverted priorities, such as the $1 trillion spent in Iraq and Afghanistan, the unaudited Pentagon, and the official $66 billion intelligence-surveillance budget in 2015 (plus billions more in secret), all contribute to Dimon’s valid observation that infrastructure and education spending are now insufficient to advance the nation.
+However, Dimon focused on safer corporate issues related to the bank, such as the need for fewer regulations despite the bank being forced to pay $13 billion for its role in the 2008 recession.

-But Wall Street should also recognize it is part of the problem via its misguided, risky lobbying, which has not produced anything positive for average Americans.
-It should also face the reality that financial engineering, money alchemy, leverage, exclusive access to limited deals and the sale of national assets created many billionaires in ways that were secret, marginally legal and totally inaccessible to average Americans.
-For example, few people have yet to explain how Vladimir Putin became the richest person in the world (estimated net worth $200 billion, yet his success is admired by many of the 1%.
-Until Wall Street faces these issues in a measureable, visible way by addressing the inextricable political-economic link, Wall Street deserves its tarnished reputation.
+However, Wall Street should also recognize that it is part of the problem due to its misguided, risky lobbying, which has not produced anything positive for average Americans.
+It should also face the reality that financial engineering, money alchemy, leverage, exclusive access to limited deals, and the sale of national assets created many billionaires in ways that were secret, marginally legal, and inaccessible to average Americans.

 Previous articleFidelity Title Insurance to Block Coverage of Cannabis Properties